The history of healthcare

 Hannah chairs

-We established five Hannah Chairs in the History of Medicine at Ontario Faculties in the 1970's as a tribute to our founder, Dr. Jason Hannah.
+We established five Hannah Chairs in the History of Healthcare at Ontario Faculties in the 1970's as a tribute to our founder, Dr. Jason Hannah.
 In 1999, seven Hannah Chairs were endowed in perpetuity by AMS and their host universities.
-Today, eight Hannah Chairs priortize the history of medicine in healthcare education, giving students a greater understanding of Canada's medical past.
+Today, eight Hannah Chairs priortize the history of healthcare in healthcare education, giving students a greater understanding of Canada's medical past.

 Research grants and fellowships